lakshmireddy-77/docker/README.md

 ======
 it is like a tag it can conatin key values pairs.
 It can used at the time of fliteration
+ex: we have multiple images so we want filter using lables docker images  --filter label=COURSE="devops"